MathieuKruk/Urban-Explorers/README.md

 ## ◾ Features

 <ul>
-  <li>Urban Explorers is a music related API.</li>
+  <li>Urban Explorers is a music related Website.</li>
-  <li>The ultimate goal is to provide a daily news source and interesting links about music genders as Hip-Hop & electronic music as weel as a chat with personal account.</li>
+  <li>The ultimate goal is to provide daily news and interesting links about music genders as Hip-Hop & EDM as well as a chat with personal account.</li>
 </ul>

 <hr>